nchua3012/FACGameSubmission/README.md

-# FACGameSubmission
-FAC submission game.
+My Fighting Game!

-2 player fighting game
+A 2 player fighting game built in javascprit.